aminabuzahra/AminBot/README.md

 The application is structured around Docker containers, each serving a specific purpose:

 - **Telegram Bot Container (`aminabuzahra/amin_bot`):** Hosts Python scripts (`app.py` and `bot.py`) for Telegram API interactions and integrates OpenAI API for text processing.
-Also, interacts with MongoDB for data storage.
 - **YOLOv5 Container (`aminabuzahra/amin_yolo5`):** Dedicated to image processing with YOLOv5, handling image detection and analysis.
+Also, interacts with MongoDB for data storage.
 - **MongoDB Containers (`mongo1`, `mongo2`, `mongo3`):** Form a MongoDB replica set, ensuring data availability and redundancy for persistent data storage.

 ## Functionality

-The bot is powered by Python scripts, with `app.py` managing HTTP requests.
+The bot is powered by Python scripts, with `app.py` managing HTTP requests (REST API).
 The `bot.py` script handles Telegram API interactions, message processing, coordinates with YOLOv5 and MongoDB, and manages the overall operational flow.
-The YOLOv5 container processes images and communicates results back to the Telegram bot.
+The YOLOv5 (REST API) container processes images and communicates results back to the Telegram bot.

 ## DevOps Integrations